CHI-CityTech/Collaborative-AI/docs/setup/Mac_Intial_Configuration.md

 ## Overview

 This guide outlines how to configure a Mac (M1/M2/M3 preferred) for AI development, specifically for Collaborative AI projects involving Stable Diffusion, ControlNet, LLMs, and GitHub-based workflows.
-Each step includes an explanation of why the tool or package is needed.
+Each step includes an explanation of why the tool or package is needed and includes links for further reference.

 ## 1. Prerequisites